 Note that each lsg_id has its own list of fct_ids and each fct_id has its own set of op_codes.
-All named above are (hopfully) BAP-standardized, not any more device specific or at least the same over all BAP-participants.
+Not all op_codes are valid for all fct_id!
+All named above are (hopefully) BAP-standardized, not any more device specific or at least the same over all BAP-participants.

 Control & buttons

 With displaying data, there is a need to control menus, select entries, manipulate values, etc. All this is handled by the FSG (and not via BAP).
 Button presses from the MFL (Multifunktionslenkrad ~ multifunctional steering wheel) or steering column stalks (up/down + OK/Reset at the wiper control stalk) are passed to the control unit (FSG) which then updates the ASG’s display.
 It is not entirely clear at the moment if the cluster (as main display device) also handles menus and propagates selected items or adjusted values to other control units (FSGs) (on request?).

 For the multifunctional steering wheel CAN-message “mMFL_Tasten” transports the pressed button in byte of CAN-message: CAN-ID 1473 (dec) = 0x5c1 (hex), cycle 100ms, dlc=4